Purchase Pacific Gem Hops

 Pacific Gem Hop Substitutions

-If the Pacific Gem hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with one of these other hops for a similar outcome:
+If the Pacific Gem hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
+The old way of choosing replacement hops was done by experience and "feel".
+There is nothing wrong with that way.
+However, we wanted to build a data-driven tool to find your Pacific Gem substitutions.

 Unfortunately, there is no lupulin powder version of the Pacific Gem hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!